piconaut/blinkies.cafe/README.md

 ## License
 The code in this project is licensed under the [GNU General Public License v3.0](license.txt).
-Any original blinkies are licensed under [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/)..
+Original blinkies are licensed under [CC BY](https://creativecommons.org/licenses/by/4.0/).